jppollmeier/jppollmeier.github.io/README.md

 ### 3.1 Battle Simulation
-The battle simulation consists of two main parts: the Pokémon class and the Battle class.
+The battle simulation consists of three main parts: the Pokémon class, Team class and the Battle class.
 Both of these classes will be touched upon in the following subsections.

 #### 3.1.1 Pokemon Class